PuspaKamalOli/RagAndAgent/README.md

 python mcp.py

-Usage: Outputs the answer to “What is LangChain used for?” based on the FAISS index.
+Usage: Outputs the answer to “What is LangChain used for?” using a FAISS index.
 Notes:
 Requires a pre-existing faiss_index/ directory.
-Ensure GROQ_API_KEY is set.
+Set GROQ_API_KEY.

 c.
-R'inc'AG Pipeline (RAG.py)
+RAG Pipeline (RAG.py)

 Purpose: Analyze text files (e.g., speech.txt) using Ollama (LLaMA3.2:1b) and FAISS.
 Run:cd langchain